Mumbai (Maharashtra) and Karnataka

 We suspected that something had gone wrong with Desmond Tutu’s transportation.
 Once they were seated in front of the temple, the real dancing got started and the Indian hoopla went on for a very good while.

 Then finally the two celebrities began to talk.
 They even joked a great deal and they laughed a lot.
 Desmond Tutu joked about the Dalai Lama not being able to speak proper English and still making full-room appearances all over the world.

 This was a historic event we had no idea we were going to attend.
 It is amazing how often similar unexpected and important events have occurred during our travels, but this one was probably the most memorable one.

 Another surprising and important event that we were lucky enough to witness was on the way from Delhi to Agra by car.
-This was in October 2007 and we were on our way to see the Taj Mahal. and we w We were suddenly stopped and one side of the expressway had been shut down for a farmers’ gigantic march.
+This was in October 2007 and we were on our way to Agra to see the Taj Mahal.
+We were suddenly stopped where one side of the expressway had been shut down for a farmers’ gigantic march.
 At the time we had no idea of how very important this event was.

 Farmers, or more often landless people and their wives, were walking from Gwalior to Delhi in an enormously well organized campaign to be heard by the government concerning land reforms.
 The majority of the marchers were landless Adivasi — tribal people — and Dalits.
 This campaign, which had been going on since 2005, was called Janadesh which ” means “The Verdict of the People” in Hindi.
 This march was, however, the climax that the movement had been planning for.

 The entire march, 350 km long was a thing that could only happen in India, I believe.
 The 25,000 people who were involved in the march actually lived on the road for the weeks it took them to cover the 350 kilometers to Delhi.
 They had their meals and did their washing and whatever else is included in the word “living” on the road during the weeks it took the marchers to get to Delhi.